Seatis/my-teaching-materials/workshop/first-website/README.md

 #### Use these definitions in the wiki section _(ding dong)_
  - Your task is to figure out what the title should be
+ - [Open the wiki] and try to guess the titles
+ - Copy these to your page